 - Have there been previous attempts to create such an index, or related indices? - What would be the value-added of such an index? - Is such an index feasible, plausible, policy relevant?

 (UNESCAP, 2008).

-The above-mentioned CCE Manual represents another relevant effort towards the integration of different dimensions of a community's resilience.
+The above-mentioned CCE Manual represents another relevant step towards the integration of different dimensions of a community's resilience.

-Resilience concept application to rural areas and food systems
+3.5 Resilience connection to sustainability in rural areas and food systems